2025-present · Doorpass

 04

 The hardest part of Doorpass was the permission model around the unlock.
 Who's allowed in, who approved them, and for how long?
 What happens when a showing changes, when access needs to be revoked, or when someone is standing at the door on a bad connection?
-What does the seller see, what does the agent see, and what does the brokerage need later if something goes wrong?
 Those questions shaped the app more than the lock did.

 The obvious version of the app asks people what they are during onboarding: homeowner, listing agent, buyer's agent.
 Clean on a whiteboard, wrong in real life.
 The same person can be a homeowner on one property, a listing agent on another, and a guest somewhere else, and a spouse, contractor, or assistant may need access without identifying with any industry role at all.
 So onboarding got simpler: create a profile, add or claim a property, and let the property determine what's available.
-The app stopped asking what kind of person you are and started asking what your relationship to this property is.
-A small distinction with a lot of product weight behind it.
+Once roles lived on properties, the app could ask one question: what can this person do here?

 The model also got narrower as it got clearer.
 One early version treated the app more like a general real estate tool, with more of the surrounding transaction visible in the interface.
 As the product sharpened, I pulled the app back toward the access moment: property, lock, access, activity.
-That made the system easier to explain, easier to build, and easier to pilot.
+That made the system easier to explain and easier to pilot.

 05